EmilyLi45/EmilyLi45.github.io/content/en/about/_index.md

 3. Beijing Foundation for the Elderly and the Disabled's "Law Seminar" came to Asian Games Village Street, *China Economic Daily*.

 ### Activities
+...Organizing Left-handed Day celebration

-...Anchor in children's day
+...Anchor in children's day (2014)

-...Drama performance on mental health
+...Drama performance on mental health (2010)
+...